 One way to eliminate the risk arising out of the interest rate positions is to match the re-pricing dates of assets and liabilities.
 However, a totally square position in interest rates is not feasible and the bank has to carry some amount of interest rate position on its balance sheet.
 The use of hedging techniques is one of the means of managing and controlling interest rate risk.
-Some hedging instruments that the bank may use include Interest Rate Swaps, Interest Rate Futures, Forward Rate Agreements and Currency Swaps.
+Some hedging instruments that the bank may use include Interest Rate Swaps and Currency Swaps.

-(ii) Foreign exchange risk:
+b) Foreign exchange risk:

 The risk arises due to positions in non-Canadian dollar-denominated assets and liabilities in those currencies.
 The risk originates as a result of the impact on revenue due to the potential revaluation of non-Canadian dollar assets and liabilities.
-The aggregate net overnight open exchange position across all foreign currencies as per Enterprise Risk Management Policy shall not exceed the lower of U.S. \$5 million or 20% of Regulatory Capital.
+The aggregate net overnight open exchange position across all foreign currencies as per Enterprise Risk Management Policy shall not exceed U.S. \$6 million.

-(iii) Liquidity risk:
+c) Liquidity risk: